logan-gatlin/blog/content/blog/rhxi/index.md

 An obvious improvement point for the motion controls would be to implement inverse kinematics.
 Currently, the `X`, `Y`, and `Z` coordinates of the hand are translated directly into servo orientations.
 This gives the initial impression that the arm is mirroring your hand, when in reality it is just a crude imitation.
+I'm sure if I came into the competition already familiar with the algorithms for this I could pull it off.
+Over the next semester I will find an excuse to incorporate IK into a project.

+In conclusion the event was a lot of fun!
+Thanks to my team for helping make this happen.